areleu/vencopy/docs/software/inputOutput.rst

 Input-Output
 ===================================

-In the VencoPy inputs and outputs, we can differentiate between configuration files, disk files and classes outputs.
+In the venco.py inputs and outputs, we can differentiate between configuration files, disk files and classes outputs.
 Moreover, we can distinguish between the overall framework IO and the classes IO.